RichardDavy84/Website/content/publication/in-review/KrigR - A Tool for Statistically Downscaling Climate Reanalysis Data for Ecological Applications.md

 ---
-title: KrigR - A Tool for Statistically Downscaling Climate Reanalysis Data for Ecological Applications
+title: KrigR – A tool for downloading and statistically downscaling climate reanalysis data
 abstract: The abstract will be added after a publication date is communicated.
 authors:
 - ErikKusch